 Node synchronization is a process of keeping the NFM-T database in sync with the nodes in the network.
 The synchronization process will download all the items from the node, including NE parameters, ports, alarms, internal links, etc., to the NFM-T database.
 This ensures that the NFM-T database is up to date and the network is running efficiently.

-That sounds really useful.
-I'll definitely check it out.
+That sounds great.
+I'll definitely check them out.
+Thanks for the suggestion!

 Question 17